Menden: Regular events

-The first event in a year is the carnival, with a parade of clubs andlocal dance groups.
+The first event in a year is the carnival, with a parade of clubs and local dance groups.

 The second event is the Lendringser Frühling.
 Organized by the Lendringser Werbegemeinschaft it is an event combined with the possibility of Sunday shopping.
 The public can visit stalls and presentations of different groups such as a bike performance or typical food from different communities like the Greek one.

 The Good Friday procession has taken place since the 17th century.
 The route starts near the St Vincenz Church and goes over 14 stations to the St Antonius Chapel and it begins hourly.
 The route is 2.5 km long, and especially for the youth there is a procession with music which is well attended by young people.

 In the time around Pentecost, Menden organizes a kirmes with amusement rides, food stands and a big firework display on Tuesday at the end of the kirmes.
 This event is a big magnet for over 300,000 people living around Menden.
 This event takes place during four days, from the Saturday before Pentecost until the Tuesday after.

 The series Mendener Sommer is a collection of several events of different national and international music artists.

 The events which are free and organized by the culture office are mainly in July and August and take place outside in the centre of the city.

 Menden à la carte is an event which takes place in the summer from Friday to Sunday and is marked culturally and culinarily.

 The Mendener Herbst is an event of the Menden advertising organization and takes place every year on the 3rd weekend of October.
 It is a kind of a junk market for arts and crafts from the region.